SCHOOL OF LIBERAL STUDIES

 About The School

-Our world today is undeniably digital.
+The School of Liberal Studies offers various programs like B.Sc., BA, and BA/B.Sc.
 New technologies are creating opportunities to break free from the shackles of the past and act boldly to seize opportunities of the future.
 The digital world is, by definition, a borderless one.
 The impact of digital technology extends far beyond the digital sector itself; it offers us cost-effective and efficient ways to address societal problems.

 Given the scenario, it becomes incumbent upon educational institutions to move away from the conventional, one-size-fits-all approach to learning.
 Institutions of higher education ought to open the minds of young learners to infinite possibilities, go beyond the prescribed curriculum, cultivate a problem-solving mindset and promote learner autonomy that enables continued and learner-driven learning.